We are no longer accepting applications for our Home Repair Program.

 - Four Critical Home Repairs* will be completed July 2020 - June 2021.

 - These projects may include roofing, siding, window/door replacement, and repair, or deck and ramp installation and repair.

 *We do not make repairs on mobile homes.

 What is the Need for Repairs in El Paso County?

-- Cost-Burdened Families – In Colorado, 160,000+ very low-income households pay over 50% of their income on housing.
+- Cost-Burdened Homeowners– In 2018, the US Census Bureau counted 82,235 households as cost-burdened in El Paso County with little to no income for critical repairs to maintain safe and healthy living conditions.
+This need grows larger every day, especially with the current health and economic crisis when families are forced to make do or do without.
 For an existing homeowner who is cost-burdened, home repairs are often an extremely low priority and the repairs are put off.
 This can lead to home structural issues, accessibility issues, and dangerous living conditions.

 - Seniors (65 and over) – The fastest-growing age segment in both Colorado Springs and El Paso County are seniors, and this trend is projected to continue.
 Seniors are often on a fixed income who may not be able to afford costly repairs on their aging homes.